Blackhole86/Adaptive_UI/adaptive-demo/Notes/pattern_library.md

 - Adds a subtle border to draw attention

 **Why this helps:**
-When people are confused, they need clear guidance.
-By making the most important action obvious, we reduce their mental effort and help them move forward confidently.
+Reduces cognitive load by eliminating choice paralysis - when learners are confused, highlighting the primary action path helps them progress without mental strain.

 **Duration:** 3 seconds